mclegoman/dtaf2025/readme.md

   - `dtaf2025:music/light`
   - `dtaf2025:music/aware`
   - `dtaf2025:music/dark`
+- Replaced box blur shader with gaussian blur shader

 ### Post Effects
+#### Gaussian Menu Blur
+- This post effect replaces the menu blur shader
+- The post effect is located at: `assets/dtaf2025/post_effect/gaussian`
 #### Bloom
 - This post effect will always render
-- The post effect is located at: `assets/dtaf2025/post_effect/boom.json`
+- The post effect is located at: `assets/dtaf2025/post_effect/bloom.json`
 #### Space
 - This post effect will render when you are in a `#dtaf2025:space` biome
 - The post effect is located at: `assets/dtaf2025/post_effect/space.json`